1dreezmatic/Poll-Jenkinsfile-Status/README.md

 ## How?

 Trigger the Jenkins Job, poll the Jenkins API for that job status, and pass the Github pipeline only if the Jenkins pipeline completed with a status 0.

+NB: You could use jq instead of sed/awk.